Was war hier, bevor du kamst?

 We build worlds without asking what we are building over.

-But every room carries memories – even if they are invisible.
+But every space carries memories – even when they are invisible.

 Beneath every office lies a piece of wilderness,

-Under every sofa there may be the imprint of a paw that has long been forgotten.
+Perhaps under every sofa, the imprint of a paw print that has long been forgotten.

-And that is exactly the idea behind Brandhoek:
+And that is precisely the idea behind Brandhoek:

 To bring the animals back into spaces they have long since lost.

-Not to possess them – but to remind us.
+Not to possess them – but to remember them.

 An animal on a sofa is not a surreal contradiction.